Redesigning an unscalable design into a scalable solution in 4 weeks

 See the old interface for 'Attachments' below:

-While it was clear that a better way to handle the list of attachments remained important, the first iteration for Multi-Document Upload confirmed that the 'Attachment' actions i.e. 'Link contract (into an attachment)' and 'Add Attachment' would highly likely to cause a huge confusion.
+While it was clear that a better way to handle the list of attachments remained important, the first iteration for Multi-Document Upload confirmed that the 'Attachment' actions i.e. 'Link contract (into an attachment)' and 'Add Attachment', would be highly likely to cause a huge confusion.

 L: A document list view for Multi-Document Upload